-In 1972 a Mr A. Taylor, who was a motoring enthusiast and the Tuning Manager at Mangoletsi, Nutsford, purchased the car and kept it until 1980.
-After being dry stored for many years, Hexagon Classics purchased the Aston Martin Vantage in 2014, and commissioned the no-expense-spared total restoration of this special car.
-Presented in classic Californian Sage livery, sitting on its gorgeous new Borrani 72-spoke wire wheels, this desirable Vantage would be a jewel in any serious Aston Martin collection.
+In 1972 a Mr A. Taylor, who was a motoring enthusiast and the Tuning Manager at Mangoletsi, Knutsford, purchased the car and kept using it until 1980, after which he put it into dry storage.
+Hexagon Classics purchased the Aston Martin Vantage in 2014, and commissioned the no-expense-spared total restoration of this special car.
+Presented in classic period Californian Sage livery, the car benefits from an Aston Engineering handling kit, a 4.2 litre engine capacity increasing maximum output to 281 bhp, electronic power steering, and sits on its gorgeous new Borrani 72-spoke wire wheels.
+This desirable DB4 Series 5 Vantage would be a jewel in any serious Aston Martin collection.

 Available to view now at our London showroom.